 The Internet — I'm talking about the Internet and not the fictional bar now — is a haven for diversity of opinion, but it's also got spaces that foster groupthink, and one of them is unquestionably the college football realm, and many of the subrealms within it.
 Spencer's done an incredible thing in building EDSBS into a massive cacophony of irreverent voices that knows the teams and the players and the stories of college football cold, but even wielding that power of his platform as benevolently as he does has repercussions.

 Spencer's the Internet's loudest Gators fan voice, and should be, but he's a Florida alum who lives in Atlanta and comes down when he can, and he's got a ton of other responsibilities beyond following this team every day.
 His perception of this team is different from mine based on our differences in age, the difference between being a student and an alum, and the difference between living in Gainesville and not living in Gainesville even before we get to philosophical differences.
-And his platform's bigger because he's been doing this longer and better than I have: He was the first to pierce the veil on the bullshit-spewing that is the traditional sports media industry when it came to college football (how I write about sports is informed by how he'd done it before), and .
+And his platform's bigger because he's been doing this longer and better than I have: He was the first to pierce the veil on the bullshit-spewing that is the traditional sports media industry when it came to college football (how I write about sports is informed by how he'd done it before), and he's done that well for more than half a decade, which is forever in Internet years.

 He's gritted his teeth through much of the Muschamp Era so far; I've been smiling about Muschamp's Gators' grit.
 He sees missed passes and close wins; I see how hard the defense works to keep every game close despite the backfiring offense.
 He was aware and alive for all of Spurrier's heyday, and there for some of it; I fell asleep during the 1996 season's title game because I was six years old and not good at staying up all night.